broadinstitute/starfire/README.md

-# starfire
+# Starfire
-Terra client in Scala
+Terra client in Scala.